Aiman-Jabaren/G13_ECE143_Project/README.md

 We can summarize the following:
 - It has very high correlation with obesity; It may cause obesity, vice versa, or they both share the same risk factors.
 - It has very high correlation with lack of physical activity.
-- Diabetes treatment and awareness varies according to income class.
+- Diabetes treatment and awareness varies according to income class and is violatile, likely due to the changing costs of healthcare.
-- The average diabetic person's age rises with time which means the population as whole is getting healthier.
+- The average diabetic person's age rises with time which means the population as a whole is getting healthier.
 - Diabetics are more likely to die before the age of 70 when compared to the rest of the population.

 ## Methodology:
 - After a diabetes overview research, we summarized the main points of interests for investigating diabetes.
-- Different datasets and statistics were scrapped from national and international health organization, such as: World Health   Organization and CDC
+- Different datasets and statistics were scrapped from national and international health organizations, such as the World Health   Organization and CDC
-- We filtered the datasets according to credibility and interest
+- We filtered the datasets according to credibility and relevancy
-- We summarized the possible datasets/ plots we need in order to answer the questions
+- We summarized the effectiveness of out datasets/ plots in answering our questions
 - We have mainly used public Python libraries in order to process the data.
-- Some of the processing we have implemented was: calculating averages of diabetics and overweight population in different countries, calculated correlation between diabetes' possible risk factors, normalized risk factors per country and per county, plotted diabetes prevalence according to age and years and subdivided population into subgroups of diabetes treatment and awareness.
+- Some of the processing we have implemented included: calculating averages of diabetics and overweight population in different countries, calculated correlation between diabetes' possible risk factors, normalized risk factors per country and per county, plotted diabetes prevalence according to age and years and subdivided population into subgroups of diabetes treatment and awareness.
 - We have used Python libraries and platfroms such as Geopandas, Bokeh, Matplotlib, Seaborn, Plotly and HoloViews in order to visualize and infer from the processed data

 ## Dataset: